 - Sell more high-quality products

 The current lack of auditing within your company might make it impossible to track the quality of the product during every stage of production.
-With the Audit Supply Chain, the products are continuously monitored for quality at every stage of the production process.
+With the Audit Supply Chain, the effects are continuously monitored for quality at every step.

-Several industries, in addition to manufacturing, have already implemented blockchain technology into their operations.
+In addition to manufacturing, several industries have already implemented blockchain technology into their operations.
 In banking, individuals without connections to a financial institution can access financial services via blockchain technology.
-Most banks are creating their own blockchain technology to become more efficient and more secure.
+Most banks are creating their blockchain technology to become more efficient and secure.

-Online data storage utilizes blockchain technology to remove any possible failure points for safer online data storage.
+Online data storage utilizes blockchain technology to remove possible failure points for safer online data storage.
 Cloud storage generally tends to be centralized.
-With blockchain, it’s decentralized to prevent any problems that might arise when it comes to losing valuable data.
+With blockchain, it’s decentralized to prevent any problems that might arise when losing valuable data.

-Blockchain technology has extended to voting as a means to make elections more transparent and, as a result, fairer than they have ever been before.
-This is great news for future generations.
+Blockchain technology has extended to voting to make elections more transparent and, as a result, fairer than they have ever been before.
+This is excellent news for future generations.

 How Can Tomerlin-ERP Help?

-As a business consulting firm, we are able to help businesses learn how to manage all aspects of business software.
+As a business consulting firm, we can help businesses learn how to manage all aspects of business software.
 Tomerlin-ERP specializes in Epicor® ERP software.
-All our staff has years of experience with installing, maintaining, or even training in ERP software.
-We can incorporate blockchain technology into your existing ERP system and then help with upkeeping the systems.
+Our staff has years of experience installing, maintaining, or training ERP software.
+We can incorporate blockchain technology into your existing ERP system.

 Our training programs consist of: